Juwana-Zerman/Infrastructure-as-Code-project2/README.md

 ## Cloud DevOps AWS Infrastructure as Code - Project 2

-This project purpose was to deploy infractructure as code to AWS.
+This project purpose was to deploy infrastructure as code to AWS.
 The project uses scripts to launch Cloudformation stacks to deploy an autoscaling app to the AWS Cloud.

 ### Deployment